ivanob/katas-aws-iaas/packages/graphql-appsync/README.md

 ### Calling the endpoint from cURL/REST client
 Although the idea of graphql is to be used with a graphql client like Apollo to handle the queries, it is possible to call directly to the endpoint using <i>cURL</i> or the VSCode extension <i>REST Client</i>.
 I have an example of call in the <i>/requests</i> folder.
 Only 2 things to replace in that call are:
 - APPSYNC-URL: to be replaced with the AppSync API endpoint URL that can be found accessing the Appsync section in the AWS console.
 Then in 'Settings' we can get it from the 'GraphQL endpoint'
-- API-KEY: Can be found in the same 'Settings' screen as before
+- API-KEY: Can be found in the same 'Settings' screen as above.
 ![](files/settings-appsync.png)

 ### Resources